KelKi3/Exercise_Recognition/README.md

 ## Introduction

-This project focuses on devoping models for predicting specific exercises and movements based off of data readings from an Inertial Measurement Unit (IMU) contained in a wearable device.
+This project focuses on developing models for predicting specific exercises and movements based off of data readings from an Inertial Measurement Unit (IMU) contained in a wearable device.
 IMU sensors capture information about acceleration, angular velocity, and sometimes magnetic fields, providing valuable insights into the motion and orientation of the device.

 ## Project Structure